Bladder pain and urinary frequency flare with certain triggers if you have this condition. Learn about treatments and self-care.

 Two complementary and alternative therapies show some promise in treating interstitial cystitis:

-These treatments have not been well-studied for interstitial cystitis, so be sure to discuss the use of these therapies with your doctor.
+These treatments have not been well-studied for interstitial cystitis, so be sure to discuss the use of these therapies with your health care provider.

 Interstitial cystitis can worsen your quality of life.
 Support from family and friends is important, but because the condition is a urinary problem, you may find the topic difficult to discuss.

-Find a supportive doctor who is concerned about your quality of life as well as your condition.
+Find a supportive health care provider who is concerned about your quality of life as well as your condition.
 Seek someone who will work with you to help relieve your urinary frequency, urgency and bladder pain.

 You may be asked to keep a bladder diary for a few days to record information, such as how often you urinate and how much and what kinds of fluid you consume.